 Suddenly the vessel collided with the rocky wall ahead.

 "Boss, the ship's been damaged.
+We're making water.
 We have to get to the surface."

 "Get the blasters ready.
 I'm not going to surrender, I'm going to kill those guys."
 The leader snarled.

 The submersible popped up on the surface.
-The leader opened the hatch and started firing, but to his surprise his blaster whirled off his hand and sailed in the water.
+The leader opened the hatch and started firing, but to his surprise his blaster whirled off his hand and sailed into the water.

 "Get me another one," He yelled and reached out his hand.

-On board the Dalmarian army submarine Leia grinned and looked at Fern'all who had been looking surprised at the flying weapons.
+On board the Dalmaranian army submarine Leia looked at Fern'all who had been looking surprised at the flying weapons.

-"Now I used my Jedi skills, Fern'all.
-Can you get to the surface too?
-I need to do further investigations at the surface.
+"Now I could use my Jedi skills, Fern'all.
 You'd better get your vessel back to the open water.
-It's too big to stay inside this cave, if I'm going to open those blast doors."
+It's too big to stay inside the river outlet, for I have to enter the Supreme Chancellor's hidden residence to bring the woman and her companions to safety.
+Therefore I will open those blast doors."

 "Are you sure, Leia?"
 Fern'all said and Leia felt his serious responsibility for her safety.

-Fern'all To'lo'imon gave the order to withdraw and tow the damaged submersible to the open water around Na'ctaMagh'Ba.
-The command vessel of the surveillance sub stayed inside the cave.
-Leia told the commander to retreat to the underground entrance.
-She tuned in on the Force and slowly the blast doors, the artifial terrace and the jetty emerged from the under the water.
-She made a high jump to the other side.
-The commander moored his vessel, jumped on the jetty and looking amazed at the transparasteel door.
-Behind it Mon Mothma's hidden residence was laying in the dark.
+The command vessel of the surveillance sub got back inside the tunnel.
+Leia told the commander she wanted to leave his sub on the path at the right and asked him to retreat to the underground entrance for a moment.
+Leia tuned in on the Force and slowly the blast doors, the artificial terrace and the jetty emerged from the under the water.
+She made a jump to the terrace and beckoned the commander to moor his sub at the jetty.
+Amazed the commander and his crew looked at the transparisteel door.
+Behind the entrance Mon Mothma's hidden residence was laying in the dark.

-"I have heard about this place, but I couldn't imagine it had been hidden behind those artificial rocks," He commented with great respect in his voice.
+"I have heard about this place, but I couldn't imagine it had been hidden behind those artificial rocks," The commander said with great respect in his voice.

-The commander frowned, but he followed Leia as she entered the residence which was completely dark.
+The commander frowned, but he followed Leia as she entered the residence.
 She went over the main control panel and activated all the systems.
-Flabbergasted the commander looked around at the living, the terrace and the cave garden.
+Flabbergasted the commander and his men looked around at the living, the terrace and the cave garden.

 "This is incredible."
 He said.

 "Make yourself comfortable, commander.
 Behind that door is a pantry stacked with food and drinks.
 You and you men can take what ever you like.
-I'm leaving you now to find the Supreme Chancellor protégée and bring her back here."
+I'm leaving you now and it might take some time before I return with the ones I'm looking for. "

 "Liane, Ian, Yarmod.
 It's me.
 I will activate the lighttubes now."
-She called, but there came no answer and she didn't the presence of the three young people through the Force.
+She called, but there came no answer and still she didn't sense the presence of the three young people through the Force.

 She raised her hand and the lights started to glow.
 Leia looked around.
-There was no one.
+No one was there.

-'Ian, what are you doing?
-Where are you?
-Come back to Na'ctaMagh'Ba,' She called out through the Force, but Ian Tydon didn't respond.
-She reached out again to Yarmod and finally to Liane, but none of them answered her calls.
-Finally she reached out to her brother, but he too didn't answer.
+'Ian, Where are you?
+Come back to Na'ctaMagh'Ba,' She called out through the Force, but Ian Tydon didn't answer.
+She reached out again to Yarmod and finally to Liane, but none of them answered her.
+Finally she reached out to her brother, but he too didn't respond.

-As a last resort she used the Force to reach Wedge Antilles and he immediately answered her call.
+As a last resort she used the Force to reach Wedge Antilles and to her relief he immediately answered her Force call.

 'What's wrong, Leia, I feel a lot of worries around you.'
 Wedge said concerned.